ameicler/servier-challenge/README.md

 _________________________________________________________________
 ```

-This model will not appear successful at solving this task, as we achieve only 82% accuracy on the test set (20% stratified sampled from the original dataset).
+This model does not appear successful at solving this task, as we achieve only 82.20% accuracy on the test set (20% stratified sampled from the original dataset).
 As a matter of fact, 100% of the predictions are positive, which means the model always guess 1 (most likely due to class imbalance) and which indicates we should aim/explore for a more complex architecture.

 In order to tackle the entirety of the technical test and to deliver a complete/functional application, we choose to set aside the issue of the performance of the model for now and to address the rest of the objectives.